William Sanders, cardiothoracic surgery patient

 “We were told that Dr. Jeffrey Milliken at UC Irvine was the best heart surgeon in the area,” says William.

-Dr. Milliken and other members of his cardiothoracic surgery team, Drs.
-Marvin Kirsh and Amir Abolhoda, performed a two-vessel coronary bypass, replaced William’s aortic valve and removed his hypertrophic aortic stenosis.
+Milliken and other members of his cardiothoracic surgery team, Dr. Marvin Kirsh and Dr. Amir Abolhoda, performed a two-vessel coronary bypass, replaced William’s aortic valve and removed his hypertrophic aortic stenosis.
 During the four-hour procedure, the cardiothoracic surgeons also repaired his mitral valve and surgically treated his atrial fibrillation.

 “You don’t want to take any chances when you’re my age,” says William.
 “Dr. Milliken was the best, so I knew UC Irvine was the right place.
 I had the surgery in April of 2008 and now I’m able to breathe a little easier and exercise again.”

 Milliken agrees William was a complicated patient in terms of the procedures required to treat his conditions.
 “What he had was very unusual,” says Milliken.
 “We are very grateful to have the capability to care for challenging patients like Mr. Sanders.”